Webcampak/Documentation/webcampak3.x/src/docs/Develop/en_Initial_Setup.md

 You should then specify the following parameters:

-* __Main Network Interface__: The network interface used by webcampak for most of its communications, you can get it using ifconfig
+* __Main Network Interface__: The network interface used by Webcampak for most of its communications, you can get it using ifconfig
-* __Timezone__: The timezone of the geographical location where this webcampak is installed.
+* __Timezone__: The timezone of the geographical location where this Webcampak is installed.
 This can be different from the timezone used by its sources.

 ![System Menu](images/webcampak-system-config.png)